-On the left side of this lesson plan, you can see questions that ask students to explain their thinking and how they arrived at their answer.
+On the left side of this lesson plan, you can see questions that ask students to explain their thinking and how they arrived at their answers.
 To the right, this teacher has named big ideas for conceptual understanding.
 While providing feedback, this teacher’s peers would be asked to consider the following questions: Which standards and objectives are taught in the lesson?
 What is the flow of lesson tasks?
-What would successful implementation look like for these standards and objectives based on the recent learning?
+Based on the recent learning, what would successful implementation look like for these standards and objectives?

 BRING THIS BACK TO YOUR SCHOOL

 In my work with Louisiana schools, I’ve seen the power of the time teachers get with one another to drastically improve student achievement.
 As you think about how you can ensure collaborative time in your school is spent well, look to us as your partner.
 Helping systems make sustained progress across schools is our specialty.
 Whether it’s designing custom professional development resources aligned to Tier 1 curriculum or providing coaching to support the implementation of sustainable professional learning systems, let us know how we can help.